dborzov/machine_learning_algorithms/README.md

 caltech_course
 ==============

-My Implementations and homework problems for the "Learning from Data" Caltech course.
+My Implementations of statistics/machine learning alghorithms and identities discussed in the book "Learning from Data" by Abu-Mostafa et al.

 See [telecourse.caltech.edu](http://telecourse.caltech.edu) for more details.